-The following manuscript ran as a series of stories in "The Sunbury News" in 1975 and 1976 as part of the town's Bicentennial Celebration.
+The following manuscript ran as a series of stories in "The Sunbury News" in 1975 and 1976 as part of the nation's Bicentennial Celebration.

 The Origin of the Name Sunbury